karpov-sv/stdpipe/doc/psf.rst

 Point Spread Function (PSF) models
 ==================================

+This page covers PSF model construction and PSF fitting photometry.
+For object detection and aperture/optimal photometry see :doc:`detection`, and for photometric calibration see :doc:`photometry`.

 *STDPipe* includes basic support for point spread function (PSF) construction and analysis through the interface to `PSFEx <https://github.com/astromatic/psfex>`_ code that is able to build supersampled PSF models from the object lists created using `SExtractor <https://github.com/astromatic/sextractor>`_.
 Please consider checking `its documentation <https://psfex.readthedocs.io>`__ to better understand the concepts of PSFEx operation and its possible configuration options.